mumrah/trihug-zookeeper-demo/README.md

 ZooKeeper demo code for TriHUG May 22, 2012

+Build the demos with ant:

+    ant clean compile

+Included is a ant target that will run the ZooKeeper server:

+    ant zk -Dzk.port=2181 -Dzk.dir=/tmp/zk

+The ZooKeeper directory can be cleaned up with

+    ant clean-zk

 ## Demo One, setting a watch

 This example demonstrates the watch mechanism in `ZooKeeper`.
 All of the basic